Check out our recent London dim sum lunch at Min Jiang on the tenth floor of South Kensington’s Royal Garden Hotel.

 Min Jiang is located at 2-24 Kensington High St, Kensington, London W8 4PT, UK.

-We thank Min Jiang for hosting us to facilitate this article in coordination Traverse.
+We thank Min Jiang for hosting us to facilitate this article in coordination with Traverse.
 We also thank our delightful dining companions – Fiona from London Unattached and Krista from Passport Delicious.